mdtanker/polartoolkit/CONTRIBUTING.md

 nox -s lint
 ```

-To have `pre-commit` run automatically on commits, install it with `pre-commit install`
+To have `pre-commit` locally run automatically on commits, install it with `pre-commit install`. `pre-commit` will also automatically run for any commits to GitHub.

-Go through the output of this and try to change the code based on the errors.
+Go through the output of the `pre-commit` logs and try to change the code based on the errors.
 Search the error codes on the [Ruff documentation](https://docs.astral.sh/ruff/), which should give suggestions.
 Re-run the check to see if you've fixed it.
 Somethings can't be resolved (unsplittable urls longer than the line length).
 For these, add `# noqa: []` at the end of the line and the check will ignore it.
 Inside the square brackets add the specific error code you want to ignore.

 We also use [Pylint](https://pylint.readthedocs.io/en/latest/), which performs static-linting on the code.
 This checks the code and catches many common bugs and errors, without running any of the code.
 This check is slightly slower the the `Ruff` check.
 Run it with the following:
 ```